Oyindaol/UnoFlipGame/README.md

 - Updated the Design Decisions section in the Documentation.

 ## Known Issues
-- Game flow Error: If the starting top card is a Wild Card, the game will have to be restarted.
+- Game flow Error: If the starting top card is a Wild Card, the game must be restarted.
-- Occasional Out-of-bounds Error when using the special cards after multiple rounds.
+- Occasional Inconsistencies with the load feature.
-- Occasional problem when AI Player plays a special card (e.g Wild).
+- Occasional problem when AI Player plays a special card (e.g. Wild).
+- Issues with Undo/Redo for the Wild card.

 ## Change Log
 - Refactored the code to fit the MVC pattern by making our Game class our Model, adding a View interface to handle the views in our game, and adding a Controller class to control the game.
 - Added many new methods to the UNOModel class to handle the GUI functionalities.
 - Added a Frame class to build the GUI.
 - Uno Flip card implementation into the UNOModel, considering their specific rules and scoring mechanisms.
-- Adding AI player capability.
+- Added AI player capability.
+- Added Undo/Redo features.
+- Added Save/load features.
+- Added Replay feature.
 - Added more JUnit tests for the new methods.
 - Refactored the project to remove code smells.